acoustic-content-samples/sample-picker/README.md

 For more information about using the Palette in ‘Delivery mode’, see https://developer.goacoustic.com/acoustic-content/docs/using-the-acoustic-content-palette-in-delivery-mode

-### Using the WCH Palette to select more than one item
+### Using the Acoustic Content Palette to select more than one item

 You can now select more than one Content Item or Asset at a time by launching the Palette in ‘Multi-select' mode.
 Enabling multi-select mode is as simple as adding a ‘multiSelect=true’ query parameter when launching the Palette.
 For example: https://content-us.goacoustic.com/content-picker/picker.html?multiselect=true